-The amount you should tip is dependant on the type of spa you visit.
+The amount you should tip is dependent on the type of spa you visit.
 While tipping between 10% and 20% is common practice at day spas, some resort spas will include a service fee within the total amount charged, negating the need to tip.
-Since a percentage of this service charge is not guaranteed to go to your personal therapist, you might like to leave a tip specifically for them should they provide exceptional service.
+Since a percentage of this service charge is not guaranteed to go to your personal therapist, you might like to leave a tip specifically for them, should they provide exceptional service.

 Tips should be left at reception, as opposed to being handed directly to members of staff.
 The majority of spas prefer to receive their tips in cash, as opposed to electronic payments.

 Mobile phone use is prohibited at the vast majority of spas.
 Some may allow guests to use their phones in reception and on outside grounds, but those making use of these options should be respectful and talk in a hushed, ‘spa voice’, so as to avoid upsetting other guests.

 You should not take, or attempt to use, your phone within your chosen spa’s treatment rooms, or health and fitness facilities.
 Not only will staff and fellow guests find this rude, but you’ll spoil your own spa experience too.
 How can you truly unwind if you’re texting or chatting your way through your treatments?